 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Acelyrin, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 16, 2024 – (NASDAQ: SLRN)

-NEW YORK, Dec.
-28, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Acelyrin, Inc..
+NEW YORK, Jan.
+03, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Acelyrin, Inc.

 Shareholders who purchased shares of SLRN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.